Media Arts, Design and Technology (Bachelor)

-The Department of Media Arts, Design and Technology awards the Bachelor of Art and Design degree.
-The Bachelor of Art and Design degree is a broadly based, multidisciplinary undergraduate experience that fully utilizes a diverse faculty and bridges media arts, design, and technology.
-Students work closely with faculty in a well-planned sequence of progressively complex and in-depth studios leading to concentrations in one of three areas: Animation (2D + 3D), Gaming + Interaction Design, or Fibers + Soft Construction.
+The Department of Media Arts, Design and Technology awards the Bachelor of Media Arts, Design and Technology degree, which is a broadly based, multidisciplinary undergraduate experience that fully utilizes a diverse faculty and bridges media arts, design, and technology.
+Students work closely with faculty in a well-planned sequence of progressively complex and in-depth studios leading to the following focus areas: Animation (2D + 3D), Gaming + Interaction Design, and Virtual Production.
 Students are advised through learning paths designed to produce optimal outcomes.
 This degree program provides a sound, well-rounded visual design education with a focus on providing students skills that allow them to perform and succeed in a wide variety of art and design professions after graduation.

 Plan Requirements